 Causes of Greyhound Bus Accidents

-- Poorly maintained buses— when buses are not maintained or inspected for safety concerns on a regular basis, there is an elevated risk that critical components of the vehicle will fail, causing the driver to lose control of the bus or to be unable to avoid a collision.
+- Poorly maintained commercial vehicles — When buses are not maintained or inspected for safety concerns regularly, there is an elevated risk that the vehicle’s critical components will fail, causing the driver to lose control of the motorcoach or be unable to avoid a collision.

-- Drug and alcohol use by bus operators — should a driver be found to be under the influence of drugs or alcohol at the time of an accident, he or she may be held liable for any injuries and property damage that result.
-The doctrine of vicarious liability allows victims to hold the employer responsible as well; as it is the responsibility of employers to ensure drivers do not have a history of reckless behavior and substance abuse as well as to test drivers regularly to ensure they are in compliance with the law.
+- Drug and alcohol use by common carrier operators — If the driver was under the influence of drugs or alcohol at the time of an accident, he or she may be held legally liable.
+The doctrine of vicarious liability allows victims to hold the employer responsible as well.

 Damages Sought Following an Illinois Greyhound Bus Accident

 If you, or a loved one, were involved in a Greyhound accident, it is essential to understand your rights before pursuing a lawsuit or accepting a settlement.
 The circumstances often dictate what you can expect from the process and the value of your case.

 Compensatory damages include medical bills, out-of-pocket expenses, wrongful death expenses, nursing home costs, and pain and suffering caused by a large commercial carrier accident.

 The Greyhound bus company’s insurance carrier should offer you compensation equal to your injuries’ financial toll.

 Did you sustain life-threatening injuries that have a long-term economic effect or have permanently altered your quality of living?
 If so, our personal injury attorneys can place value on your pain and suffering and long-term care.
 Our law firm has successfully obtained high-value verdicts and negotiated settlements.